PEtab-dev/PEtab/doc/_static/README.rst

    :alt: Logo

-This repository describes *PEtab* --- a data format for specifying parameter estimation problems in systems biology, provides a Python library for easy access and validation of *PEtab* files.
+*PEtab* is a data format for specifying parameter estimation problems in systems biology.
+This repository provides extensive documentation and a Python library for easy access and validation of *PEtab* files.

 About PEtab